The sexiest new hotels for 2024 - KESQ

 The Star Grand Hotel, Brisbane (Australia)

-Grand really does mean grand at this April opening.
+Grand really does mean grand at this August (pushed back from April) opening.
 Brisbane is rapidly changing in anticipation of hosting the 2032 summer Olympics, and the riverfront Queen’s Wharf development is part of that.
 Two arc-shaped buildings turning towards the river form the hotel, with some rooms overlooking the river and others plunged straight into the skyscrapers of the CBD.
 The décor suits the modern grande dame feel, with marble and chrome-topped cabinets, slightly art deco-style lighting, and fancy swirling carpets.
 Three pools overlook the river.

 Alongside three other hotels, the area will have 50 bars and restaurants to host your jet lag, as well as a restaurant-filled “Sky Deck” 320 feet above the Brisbane River.